 This may garner me with an abnormal amount of disdain, but this weekend I saw a post on the Creators Facebook Page that got me thinking in general about sexuality in the media.
-The meme below was shared to the page with no ill intent, yet there were several creators, myself included who took offense at it: not because of the image, but because of the text that accompanied it.
+The meme was shared to the page with no ill intent, yet there were several creators, myself included who took offense at it: not because of the image, but because of the text that accompanied it - stating "Ronda Rousey looks better lying down anyway." - At the time meant it was meant to reference Rousey being knocked down in a fight that was supposed to be a win for her, but the sexually-infused meme, was not simply poking fun.

 The image itself is from a photoshoot of Ronda Rousey for the Sports Illustrated Swimsuit Issue.
 It is from a set of photos where Ronda is showing off her beauty and her athletic build.
 The entire set was wildly successful and even led to a followup interview with Rousey in mid September talking about the shoot and how she feels about being a sex symbol.
 She explains in the article that her intention wasn't to become a sex symbol, but rather that she was playing a role for the day, even going as far as to say this about the specific image used: